DavidGarciaCat/BCCResqueBundle/README.md

 # Intro to DavidGarciaCatResqueBundle

-The BCC resque bundle provides integration of [php-resque](https://github.com/chrisboulton/php-resque/) to Symfony2.
+This project is a Fork of [michelsalib/BCCResqueBundle](https://github.com/michelsalib/BCCResqueBundle) for Symfony v2 & Symfony v3.

 It is inspired from resque, a Redis-backed Ruby library for creating background jobs, placing them on multiple queues, and processing them later.

 ## Features: